 You activate use of either ephemeris in the Configuration panel (F2).
-If you activate both, preference will be given for DE430 if the simulation time allows it.
+If you activate more than one, preference will be given for DE440 over DE441 if the simulation time allows it.
+Only if DE44x are not enabled, DE430 is given preference over DE431 if simulation time allows it.
 Outside of the valid times, VSOP87 will always be used.